Nabothdaniel/landing-page/README.md

 # landing-page

-a project about a landing page
+a website about a landing page